brysgo/semantic-mapreduce/README.md

 depend on it may need the results of executing all the rules higher up in the tree.

-Fortunatly for you, or unfortunately because why are you doing this, you can call a rule with more arguments then it takes by passing an object where the keys are the names of the dependencies and the values are what they have supposedly returned from being called.
+Fortunatly for you, or unfortunately because why are you doing this, you can call a rule with more arguments then it takes by passing an object where the keys are the names of the dependencies and the values are what they have supposedly emitted from being called.

 This may be helpful for testing or playing around or whatever, so I figured I would document it.